ShaheenHossain/eagle-12.1/doc/webservices/iap.rst

 .. _iap-eagle-app:

-Eagle ERP App
+Eagle App
 --------

 .. queue:: iap/series

 .. todo:: does this actually require apps?

-The second step is to develop an `Eagle ERP App`_ which clients can install in their Eagle ERP instance and through which they can *request* the services you provide.
+The second step is to develop an `Eagle App`_ which clients can install in their Eagle instance and through which they can *request* the services you provide.
 Our app will just add a button to the Partners form which lets a user request burning some CPU time on the server.